w3c/wai-statements/index.md

 ### Notes/main accessibility changes since previous version
 {% include excol.html type="middle" %}
 * Any information important for the understanding of this Statement and/or changes since the previous Accessibility Statement.
 * <strong>Example:</strong> For the updated wayfinder app, this could be: "We have added more color contrast to the main selection menu of the wayfinder app.
 Due to building activities on the campus of our university, we have also added new routes for persons who are blind".
-For the website of the University of Sampel library, this could be: "The news department of our website has now added 'skiplinks to jump over headers.
-This way, persons using screenreader software can quickly jump to the main content of our webpages".
+For the Citylights website there is a changelog available, this could be: "Changes compared to the previous version are described in the changelog on the following webpage: https://www.w3.org/WAI/demos/bad/changelog.html".
 * <strong>Format:</strong> [Information important for the understandig of this Accessibility Statement]; [Identify accessibility changes since the previous Accessibility Statement]
 * <textarea rows="1" cols="50">Add information that is important for the understanding or explains accessibility related changes since the previous version</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}